Chas Burton talks about his role as a volunteer at the Centre, helping out in the café, and also his role as a carer as his wife has MS.

 Art and craft can have therapeutic value because they provide a way for individuals to express themselves and cope with emotions.
 Engaging in art and craft activities can also improve mood, reduce stress and anxiety, and provide a sense of accomplishment.
 Additionally, the creative process can be used as a form of self-expression and can help individuals gain insight into their thoughts and feelings.
 They can also be used as a form of relaxation and mindfulness, which can improve overall wellbeing.

-Our Growing Bright Art and Crafts Group is about bringing nature and cosiness into our homes.
-It is an art group with a difference as we use natural materials and recycled object to aid our creativity.
+Our Wild Art Group is about bringing nature and cosiness into our homes.
+It is an art group with a difference as we use natural materials and recycled objects to aid our creativity.

 The group meets fortnightly during term time on Fridays at 10am.
 Check out the Centre Timetable for actual dates.

-If you’d like to come along then please email Jo Kendall.
+If you’d like to come along then please email Christina Stephenson.

 Crafternoon Tea